fabriziotappero/ip-cores/README.md

 The repository accounts for approximately 1050 projects.
 There is a branch for each IP project.
 Since the whole repository is well above 3GB of data, you are advised to check out only the branch that you might interested in.

 A list of all projects is available at this link.

+The Python script opencores_scraper.py is what was used to create this repository.